 Finally, you’ll want to make sure you understand when to use your points and miles versus when to use cash to book a ticket.
 If the value of the points you’re redeeming is more than you’d be paying for a cash ticket, you’re better off just paying for the travel.

 Airline and hotel programmes reward their most loyal customers with boosted earning rates, special offers, upgrades and priority treatment.
 For example, a British Airways Gold member can use first class check-in desks and lounges whenever they fly with a Oneworld Alliance airline, even when they fly in economy.

 However, gunning for elite status isn’t for everyone.
 If you’re a leisure flyer who only travels with British Airways a couple of times a year, it’s not worthwhile to fly with the goal of earning Gold status.
 But, if you’re on the road (rather, in the air) several times a month, it could be worth sticking to a single airline or alliance in order to maximise the benefits that come with elite status.

-Actions: Learn about the various programmes to understand the benefits fully and which would be best for you.
+Actions: Learn about the various programmes, and tier point running, to understand the benefits fully and which would be best for you.

 I always tell people who are new to points and miles to set a goal when they start out.
 For many people, it may be something like flying in British Airways First Class to New York.